Stochastic Batch Acquisition: A Simple Baseline for Deep Active Learning: Related Work

-Sampling stochastically has not been extensively explored for acquisition in active learning.
-It has been used as a step in clustering \citep{ash2020deep, citovsky2021batch}. \citet{farquhar_statistical_2020} propose stochastic acquisition as part of de-biasing actively learned estimators. \citet{kirsch2019batchbald} note empirically that additional noise in scores can benefit batch acquisition, without further investigation.
-To our knowledge, this work is the first to compare stochastic acquisition methods as alternatives to naive top-\batchvar acquisition.
+While stochastic sampling has not been extensively explored for acquisition in deep active learning, most recently it has been used as an auxiliary step in diversity-based active learning methods that rely on clustering as main mechanism \citep{ash2020deep, citovsky2021batch}. \citet{kirsch2019batchbald} empirically find that additional noise in the acquisition scores seems to benefit batch acquisition but do not investigate further. \citet{fredlund2010bayesian} suggest modeling single-point acquisition as sampling from a ``\emph{query density}'' modulated by the (unknown) sample density $\pof{x}$ and analyze a binary classification toy problem. \citet{farquhar_statistical_2020} propose stochastic acquisition as part of de-biasing actively learned estimators.

-Stochastic prioritization has, however, been employed in reinforcement learning as \textit{prioritized replay} \citep{schaul2016prioritized} which may be effective for reasons which are analogous to those motivating our approach.
+Most relevant to this work, and building on \citet{fredlund2010bayesian} and \citet{farquhar_statistical_2020}, \citet{zhan2022asymptotic} propose a stochastic acquisition scheme that is asymptotically optimal.
+They normalize the acquisition scores via the softmax function to obtain a query density function for unlabeled samples and draw an acquisition batch from it, similar to SoftmaxEntropy.
+Their method aims to achieve asymptotic optimality for active learning processes by mitigating the impact of bias.
+In contrast, in this work, we examine multiple stochastic acquisition strategies based on score-based or rank-based distributions and apply these strategies to several single-sample acquisition functions, such as BALD and entropy (and standard deviation, variation ratios, see \Cref{fig:rmnist_other_acquisition_functions}); and we focus on active learning in a (Bayesian) deep learning setting.
+As such our empirical results and additional proposed strategies can be seen as complementary to their work.

+Thus, while stochastic sampling is generally well-known within acquisition functions, to our knowledge, this work is the first\footnote{A workshop version was presented at ICML 2021, and the first submission of this work was concurrent to \citet{zhan2022asymptotic}.} to investigate simple stochastic sampling methods entirely as alternatives to naive top-\batchvar acquisition in (Bayesian) deep active learning and to compare them to more complex approaches in various settings.